Concrete structures meant to protect Baltimore bridge appear unchanged for decades

 Experts said if the Baltimore bridge had been outfitted with more robust collision-prevention structures, it may not have been struck.
 Although Maryland has invested in repairing the Key Bridge, records reviewed by NPR indicate the dolphins have not been substantially changed since they were built in the 1970s.

-A more robust protection system would have given the Dali a better chance of hitting the dolphins before the vessel hit the bridge, said Roberto Leon, a professor of structural engineering at Virginia Tech.
+A more robust protection system would have given the Dali a better chance of hitting the dolphins before the vessel collided with the bridge, said Roberto Leon, a professor of structural engineering at Virginia Tech.

 "They were very, very small," said Leon.
 "You needed more, and bigger ones, is really the point."